Attachment Therapists In Houston, TX

 Licensed Clinical Social Worker, Texas

-Specialized Training in Attachment-Based Therapy - The Menninger Clinic
+Psychodynamic therapy training - The Menninger Clinic

-Training In Dialectical Behavior Therapy (DBT)
+Training in Dialectical Behavior Therapy (DBT)

 Training in Mentalization-Based Therapy (MBT)